-Tipton County was in need of a new facility to replace a 120-year-old building with a limited 27-bed capacity.
-After previous site and design discussions in 2016, the County decided to utilize a progressive design-build approach allowed by Indiana procurement rules.
-Progressive design-build features high owner engagement throughout the design process to help achieve design objectives while keeping costs aligned with the goals of the project and within the budget.
+Tipton County needed a new correction facility to replace a 120-year-old building with a limited capacity.
+After previous design discussions in 2016, the County decided to construct a new jail using a progressive design-build approach.
+Progressive design-build construction engages the owner throughout the design process to achieve project goals while staying in budget.

-The design of the new Tipton County Sheriff’s Office and Correction Center includes a number of unique features and represents the latest in efficient correctional operation and safety and security, including a single, elevated control room with 360-degree visibility.
-The new, 80-bed jail will be a stacked, two-level operational concept, divided into four areas: inmate housing, support and intake/booking and release, public area, and the sheriff’s office.
-The control room will provide a high degree of visibility with direct observation of intake and booking.
-The structure will also allow a great deal of flexibility in the operation and future modification/expansion of the jail.
+The new Tipton County Sheriff’s Office Correction Center has several unique features.
+It represents the latest in correctional facility construction.
+It includes an elevated control room with 360-degree visibility.
+The new facility is stacked with two levels and divided into four areas: inmate housing, support intake and release, public area, and the sheriff’s office.
+The intake area can be directly observed from the control room and provides administration with high visibility of the entire facility.
+The structure will also allow a great deal of flexibility in the operation and future modification or expansion of the jail.

-- Aesthetically pleasing design, respectful of local architectural character providing an attractive community gateway
+- Design respects local architectural character and provides an attractive community gateway

-- 1st jail in Indiana to have booking observable from central control (only 32')
+- First jail in Indiana to have intake observable from central control

 - Indoor and outdoor recreation under the roof

 - A master plan developed for future housing expansion of the jail

 - The kitchen, laundry, intake, and inmate property room have capacity for future expansion

 - A master plan developed to accommodate future expansion of county facilities

 - Enhanced training opportunities provided by Training Room